satyam2829/Machine_Learning/House Price Predictions/README.md

 This projects solves the regression problem of House price prediction.

-The projects has following steps:
+The projects has following notebooks:
 1. Handling missing values
 2. Exploratory Data Analysis
-2. Feature Engineering
+3. Feature Engineering
-3. Modelling
+4. Modelling